 They grow everything here including perennials, trees and shrubs for both home and garden.
 Expect a lot of people around the first week of May when the gardening season begins.

-They even have a full coffee bar, Berry Beanery, which serves Fire Roasted Coffee, Four O’Clock teas and their famous strawberry sundae using fresh strawberries from the farm with Chapman’s ice cream.
+Heeman’s even has a full coffee bar, Berry Beanery, which serves Fire Roasted Coffee, Four O’Clock teas and their famous strawberry sundae using fresh strawberries from the farm with Chapman’s ice cream.
 It’s the perfect dessert to have after lunch!

 I was surprised to learn they have an apiary here as well, where they have 15 hives on site.
 From this, they make varietal honey like berry blossom honey, watermelon blossom honey, wild blueberry honey.